jnozzi/cocoadev.com/SiteContent/General/NSColorWellMovesForwardWhenReceivingColor.markdown

-I'm working on a drawing application, and I have two [[NSColorWells]] that are used for foreground/background color.
+I'm working on a drawing application, and I have two General/NSColorWells that are used for foreground/background color.

 The background color well is positioned under the foreground well and offset 50%.